Sidekicks (TV series)

 Sidekicks is a martial arts television series, a spin-off of the Walt Disney 1986 special, The Last Electric Knight.
 The series starred Ernie Reyes Jr. as Ernie Lee, the Last Electric Knight, and Gil Gerard as Sergeant Jake Rizzo.
-Sidekicks aired as part of ABC's Friday night primetime lineup during the 1986–1987 season at 9 pm.
+The pilot movie premiered on February 16, 1986, as part of The Disney Sunday Movie, and was rebroadcast under the title Sidekicks on September 19, 1986.
+The weekly series debuted on September 26, 1986, airing as part of ABC's Friday night primetime lineup at 9 pm.
 After Life with Lucy was cancelled, Sidekicks moved to Saturdays at 8 pm.

 Synopsis

 Sergeant Jake Rizzo (Gil Gerard) is chosen by Sabasan as tutor of his grandson Ernie Lee (Ernie Reyes, Jr.), the last heir of an ancient clan of special martial artists and a highly trained karate fighter.
 Rizzo becomes Ernie's foster father.

 Ernie often finds himself in dangerous situations, such as when bullies at school or toughs on the streets of Los Angeles threaten him or his friends.
 Other times, his adoptive father needs help when criminals which he has captured try to escape or try to harm him.
 With Ernie's quick moves, unique powerful skills and the clever advice of his deceased grandfather, he overcomes these difficulties and triumphs.